InspectProInspectPro

 Any reputable inspector should carry professional indemnity (PI) insurance.
 This protects you if the inspector misses a significant defect that later costs you money.
 Ask for proof of current PI cover before you commit.

-Before booking an inspection, take five minutes to ask a few direct questions.
+Before booking, take five minutes to ask a few direct questions.
 The answers will tell you a lot about the inspector's professionalism and the quality of service you can expect.

 What does your inspection cover?